FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/t_st_ICAP_settings/_index.md

 ### Custom ICAP header settings

 This allows you to specify any additional custom headers that must be passed to the ICAP server when making requests, along with their values.
 The **Header value** fields can either have a static value or a ST expression-based one.
-Expressions allow you to dynamically set a value, based on a specific context, by utilizing the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> session or environment variables.
+Expressions allow you to dynamically set a value, based on a specific context, by utilizing the {{< SecureTransport/componentshortname  >}} session or environment variables.
 By default, there aren't any custom headers configured, but you can add any number of headers by selecting **Add custom headers mapping**.
 If a header value is not present or can’t be resolved, the header will be added with an empty or null value, when sending the request.
 Example: